nesl/MailAct/SETUP.md

 ### Alternative Approach: Installing MailAct on an Existing Linux Machine

 Make sure that you have Python, Fetchmail and Procmail installed.
 Next, download MailAct from https://github.com/nesl/MailAct/archive/master.zip.
 Unzip and move the resulting folder to your home directory with the name MailAct.
-Also, create directories called mail and .procmail under the home directory.The following sequence of commands will do the trick:
+Also, create directories called mail, logs, and .procmail under the home directory.The following sequence of commands will do the trick:

     curl -O https://codeload.github.com/nesl/MailAct/zip/master
     mv master master.zip